dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 Field | Type | Description
 :-----|:-----|:-----------
 Timestamp | Array of unsigned | A timestamp for the earliest record in the block.
-The timestamp is specified as a CBOR array with two elements as in Posix struct timeval.
+The timestamp is specified as a CBOR array with two or three elements.
+The first two elements are as in Posix struct timeval.
 The first element is an unsigned integer time_t and the second is an unsigned integer number of microseconds.
-The latter is always a value between 0 and 999,999.
+The third, if present, is an unsigned integer number of picoseconds.
+The microsecond and picosecond items always have a value between 0 and 999,999.

-[TODO: Extend to support pico/nano.
-Also do this for Time offset and Response delay]

 ## Block statistics